haoyanzhen/CSST-combined-simulation-catalog_hyz/README.md

 ## cat_combination.ipynb
 A serious test and method of combination.
-The chapter 银心仿真数据生成 refers to [cat_combination-galaxycenter.py](./cat_combination-galaxycenter.py), and the chapter 优化合并星表 is the latest version.
+The chapter 银心仿真数据生成 refers to [cat_combination-galaxycenter.py](./cat_combination-galaxycenter.py), and the chapter 优化合并星表 is the latest version. [utils.py](./utils.py) is needed in it.
 The latest version containing:
 1. Extraction catalog from Trilegal and Gaia within a certain area.
 Parameters includes astrometry, radial velocity and three atmospheric parameters.
 2. Transferming the epoch of Gaia from 2016 to 2000 for matching.
 3. Importing [magnitude conversion system](https://gea.esac.esa.int/archive/documentation/GDR3/Data_processing/chap_cu5pho/cu5pho_sec_photSystem/cu5pho_ssec_photRelations.html).